-In this episode of Trial Lawyer Nation, Michael Cowen sits down with founding shareholder of the Begum Law Group LLC, Alexander Begum, who has offices in San Antonio, Brownsville, Laredo and McAllen.
+In this Trial Lawyer Nation podcast, Michael Cowen sits down with founding shareholder of the Begum Law Group LLC, Alexander Begum, who has offices in San Antonio, Brownsville, Laredo and McAllen.
 Alex admits early on in his conversation with Michael that he didn’t originally know he wanted to be a lawyer.
 He didn’t have any immediate connections to the law field, and friends and family members initially forced him to study for his MBA as a fallback.
 A blessing in disguise, this actually helped him to bring a business perspective to the field of law.

 From early on, Alex found himself valuable by leveraging his business and finance education.
 He turned down a $75k/yr position at a defense firm, has his sights on something better, only to take 4 years to break the $100k mark.
 He first started with just about any case he could bring in the door from child custody to divorce to criminal and corporate, but eventually transitioned to personal injury when he got a big “break” from an owner of a managing agency who saw him in the courtroom as a defense lawyer who won a settlement against the plaintiff through a counterclaim.
 They liked what they saw so much they essentially fired another firm they had been working with and sent all their car wreck defense cases to his office.
 Listening to him tell the story is reminiscent of something from the movies with a van full of case files, in varying stages of pre-lit and litigation, being dropped at their front doorstep.
 Jumping right into the cases, it didn’t take long for him to see the limitless potential in the personal injury world.
 After having been exposed to several practice areas of law and through the process of elimination, Alex landed on plaintiff personal injury.
 The fact that his father was an immigrant further solidified his decision to fight for the small guy, beat all odds and led him into representing people who had been victimized in some way.